OpitzLab/NeMo-TMS/4_SimNIBS-NEURON-Coupling/README.md

 **Note:** Make sure to add the **'Matlab'** directory in the SimNIBS installation directory to the Matlab path.
 Some of the functions that come with SimNIBS are required for the coupling process.

 Run <code>couple_gui.m</code> in Matlab.
 The GUI walks you through the procedure step by step and is therefore suitable for those who are not familiar with the topic.
 In summary, the following steps will run:
 1. Loads and plots the SimNIBS mesh file (generated in [step 3](../3_Electric-Field-Modeling) after the E-field simulation on the FEM model).
+Make sure to use the mesh file resulted from the SimNIBS simulation, and not the raw mesh file you used as the input to SimNIBS.
 ![](./images/FEM.png)
 2. Receives the neuron's desired location and depth from the user.<sup>[a](#myfootnoteA)</sup>
 ![](./images/nrnloc.png)